ccnmtl/digitaltibet/content/object/tantric_deity_wall_mural.md

 +++
 source_title = "Private Collection (Gray Tuttle)"
-notes = "Wall mural in main assembly hall at Jakhyung Monastery, founded in the 14th century with major renovations in the late 20th century-early 21st century.\r\n" material = "Cotton | Wood" object_use = "Other | Religious" cultural_region = "Amdo"
+notes = "Wall mural in main assembly hall at Jakhyung Monastery, founded in the 14th century with major renovations in the late 20th century-early 21st century." material = "Cotton | Wood" object_use = "Other | Religious" cultural_region = "Amdo"